-Volunteer Groups & Leaders
+Community Groups & Leaders

 Dana received a master’s in social work from Florida State University and a Ph.D. in psychology from Oklahoma State University.
 After completing her doctoral internship at Duke (and receiving from there a bountiful supply of blue blood – the Duke basketball variety), she spent a year at the Community Mental Health Center in Tullahoma and two subsequent years in a group private practice in Nashville.
 Following that time, she started her own private practice also in Nashville.
 Since then, for the past 25 years, her primary treatment focus has been on working with trauma survivors and individuals with addictions (with more often than not the addiction being a product of the trauma or at least the method by which the individual has attempted to deal with it).
 Dana sees it as a privilege to be able to witness the grit, determination and resilience of these survivors as they face the pain of their trauma and find their way through the healing process.
 It is this intensely rewarding experience coupled with the realization of the gravity and pervasiveness of human trafficking that led her to ESTN.

-Contact leaders Cara Deese or Dana Hardy at email@example.com.
+Contact leader Dana Hardy at email@example.com.

-Meeting time: Third Sunday each month at 4:30 pm
+Meeting: Third Sunday of each month

 Shelby grew up in Hendersonville, TN and received her Bachelors in Business Management and Human Relations from Trevecca Nazarene University.
 She is now back at Trevecca working on a Masters of Business Management and Healthcare Administration degree.
 She became familiar with human trafficking and slavery through the End It Movement Shine a Light on Slavery day and through friends that volunteered for End Slavery TN and Ride for Refuge.
 She then spent some time volunteering with Rescue 1 Global and leading a local outreach task force.
 After volunteering with End Slavery TN she knew she wanted to get more involved and is very excited to be leading the local Hendersonville group.
 One of Shelby’s passions is educating others about human trafficking, as awareness is a key piece to bring about change and fight trafficking and slavery.
 With her career path being in the healthcare field she hopes to raise awareness and educate healthcare workers on the signs of trafficking and what to look for.
 Healthcare workers who know what red flags to look for can be a key advocate for victims.